icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The value for the JSON name value does not pass Links validation [stdRdapLinksValidation]."
 }
 ```
-    5. If the JSON name type exists, the value shall be a JSON string data type.
+    5. Test case [-10705](#id-testCase-10705){ #id-testCase-10705 }: If the JSON name type exists, the value shall be a JSON string data type.
 ``` json
 {
   "code": -10705,